leollo98/AD7606/README.md

 | Serial          |   1          |  0   |
 | Parallel 8080   |   1          |  1   |

-In the chinesse development board, you have 2 places for resistors, R1 and R2, marked with SP1 and 8080.
+In the chinese development board, you have 2 places for resistors, R1 and R2, marked with SP1 and 8080.
 To set the mode to serial or parallel 8080 is necessary to put the resistor in the SP1 pads, and use de DB15 to set between the 2 modes.
 To set the Parallel 16 mode just leave the resistor in the 8080 pads.